-- 2. The probationary period at Illinois State University may not exceed seven years.
+- 1. Time spent on unpaid leaves of absence generally shall not be counted as progress toward tenure; exceptions may be granted by the Provost, in consultation with the Dean and Department/School Chairperson/Director.
+Time spent on sabbatical leaves shall be counted as progress toward tenure unless the faculty member and the Provost agree in advance that it shall not be counted.
+A copy of that agreement shall be retained in the faculty member's personnel file.
+Ordinarily, a leave of absence to pursue political activity shall not be counted toward fulfillment of the probationary period of service.
+The faculty evaluation process also provides for a pre-tenure stop-the-clock mechanism for exceptional circumstances outlined elsewhere (see IX.B.3). - 2.
+The probationary period at Illinois State University may not exceed six years.
+This probationary period may be interrupted by stop-the-clock provisions (see IX.B.3).
 This period may be reduced by full-time service as a faculty member at other institutions of higher learning.
-A newly-appointed faculty member with prior full- time service may be credited with up to three years of service and shall be notified in writing how many years of probationary service credit is being given and how long, therefore, the reduced probationary period of service shall be.
+A newly-appointed faculty member with prior full-time service may be credited with up to three years of service and shall be notified in writing how many years of probationary service credit is being given and how long, therefore, the reduced probationary period of service shall be.
 A faculty member whose probationary period of service has been thus reduced may be considered for tenure according to the reduced period of service or request that the years of service already credited be added back to the reduced probationary period, thereby lengthening the probationary period and deferring the tenure decision.
 In those situations in which a faculty member chooses to extend a shortened probationary period, notification to add the credited years or a portion of the credited years to the probationary period shall be made to the Department/School Chairperson/Director prior to November 1 of the year previously scheduled for the summative review for tenure.
-Once the process of summative review for tenure has begun, the faculty member shall not be allowed to add years to the probationary period (see Appen dix 1.B). - 3.
-Exceptional circumstances may on occasion disrupt normal progress toward tenure.
+Once the process of summative review for tenure has begun, the faculty member shall not be allowed to add years to the probationary period (see Appendix 1.B). - 3.
 Upon request by a faculty member, a one-year stop-the-clock extension of the probationary period with compensation may be granted by the Provost in consultation with the Dean and the Department/School Chairperson/Director.
-Exceptional circumstances may include, but are not limited to, pregnancy and/or childbirth, extended illness or injury, severe domestic issues, disruption of research facilities, or foreign teaching assignments.
+Such an extension shall be granted only in exceptional circumstances.
+Exceptional circumstances may include, but are not limited to, severe domestic issues, disruption of research facilities, or foreign teaching assignments.
 Because extension of the probationary period is intended to address unforeseen circumstances, such an extension should not be granted merely because a faculty member has failed to meet performance expectations.
-A stop-the-clock period will not count toward tenure.
+A stopthe-clock period will not count toward tenure or against the length of the probationary period.